remorses/vitro/README.md

 -   [ ] how to pass a custom babel? add a babelConfig and merge it in the babel.config.js
 -   [ ] exit from full screen with esc key
 -   [ ] reset render count to zero when rendering above profiler
--   [ ] add max zIndex to story toolbar (no this way is difficult to cover them with overlay in full screen)
 -   [ ] investigate if the render count is accurate given that the profiler is parent of Component
 -   [x] add support for yarn v2 using a custom init flag (adding a `packageManager` in config, changes how the install process is done)
 -   [x] wait for https://github.com/vercel/next.js/issues/15950 and 9.5.3